Digressive/On-Prem-AD-User-Creator-Utility/README.md

 ### Example

 ```
-Create-Accounts-CSV.ps1 -Csv E:\foo\users.csv -Ou 'ou=Imported_Accounts,ou=MyUsers,dc=contoso,dc=com' -HomeLetter W: -HomePath \\filesrvr01\UserHomes -Group 'cn=All_Users,ou=Groups_Security,dc=contoso,dc=com' -Expire 31/07/2018 -Upn contoso.com -L E:\logs -SendTo me@contoso.com -From AD-Account-Creation@contoso.com -Mail exch01.contoso.com
+Create-Accounts-CSV.ps1 -Csv C:\foo\users.csv -Ou 'ou=Imported_Accounts,ou=MyUsers,dc=contoso,dc=com' -HomeLetter W: -HomePath \\filesrvr01\UserHomes -Group 'cn=All_Users,ou=Groups_Security,dc=contoso,dc=com' -Expire 31/07/2022 -Upn contoso.com -L C:\scripts\logs -SendTo me@contoso.com -From AD-Account-Creation@contoso.com -Mail exch01.contoso.com
 ```

 This will take information from the users.csv file and create the users in the Imported_Accounts OU.
 The users home drive will be mapped to W: and be located under \\filesrvr01\UserHomes.
-The users will be a member of the All_Users AD group, will expire 31/07/2018 and will have the UPN of contoso.com.
-The log will be output to E:\logs and e-mailed.
+The users will be a member of the All_Users AD group, will expire 31/07/2022 and will have the UPN of contoso.com.
+The log will be output to C:\scripts\logs and e-mailed.